monde-lointain/golf_flight_sim/README.md

 # golf_flight_sim

-This is a simple program to calculate the path of a golf ball based on predefined user inputs, rendered in real time using SDL2.
+A simple program to calculate the trajectories of golf balls.

+Libraries used:
+SDL2
+imgui